 One 11 Lofts

-Yet another project proposed by developer Andy Holloran and Homebase Montana.
+Yet another project proposed by developer HomeBase Partners.
 The One 11 Lofts will be a 50 unit structure built on the corner of Lamme and Willson.
 The building will include four studios, 24 one-bedroom, 11 two-bedroom and 11 three-bedroom units with amenities like a 3,000 square foot deck, fitness center, parking & bike storage.
 It is undecided whether or not the ground floor will include commercial space.
 Parking will allow 53 spaces for the 50 units.
 These units will be available for lease only.
+Visit the project's website for more information.
 Photo credit: SMA Architects.

 What was once a trailer park in the heart of Bozeman, is now the Willson 16 - a 16 unit duplex style development of luxury townhomes.
 The three-story units are being built by California based company Williams Homes, LLC on a 1.2 +/- acre lot at Willson Avenue and Short Street.
 Construction began in 2019 and is currently underway.
 The homes are currently on the market, starting at $1,190,900 for 3BD, 4BA and 2,446 sq.ft.
 According to the listing description, the Willson 16 townhomes will feature private decks, detached 1BD apartments, 2-car garages, and carports.
 Click here to see one of the listings for the Willson 16.
 These townhomes are listed by Sue Frye at ERA Landmark Real Estate.
 Photo credit: www.builderonline.com.